 "Oh".
 Predictably, he pointed to the west.
 "We can take my father's horses if you like".

 Somewhat baffled at his expression, she shook her head and jumped down.
 "No, I'll just walk.
 The Light shine on you".

 She'd gotten twine for snares, a woolen vest, and a pair of breeches.
 They were practical.
 There was nobody left to judge her anyway.
 Except the people in this village, apparently, who had been staring at her since she arrived.
 Not that she bothered to hide her face anymore now that she traveled without purpose.
 Erynn was headed towards the western end of the village, where the tailor had told her the blacksmith resided.
 That suited her just fine.
 She'd be able to be out in the forest and laying a fire before dark.

 The shop was a squat square building made of the same rough hewn logs as the little cabin beside it, though whoever had built them had taken care with the finishing touches.
-The heavy wooden door had an artfully crafted handle of twisted black iron.
-The blacksmith turned away from his bellows as she entered the shop, wiping his sweaty hands on his apron and offering her a short greeting, "Hello".
+The heavy wooden door had an artfully crafted handle of twisted black iron, and matching hammered trim ran around the windows.
+The blacksmith turned away from his bellows as she entered the shop, wiping his sweaty hands on his apron and offering her a short greeting.
 He was an attractive middle-aged man, fit from his work, with a rugged beard that suited his face.